 - What is the storage revenue and capacity by SDS data organization, operating mode, and delivery models?

 - What capabilities and functional requirements are shaping vendor investments in SDI as well as the key submarkets (SBS, SDS, and SDN)?

-- How will the ecosystem evolve to enable the maximization of value for SDS?
+- How will the ecosystem evolve to enable the maximization of value for SDI?